- *THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - accidental decannulization; and

-- tracheostomy tube obstruction unrelieved by reasonable suction attempts.
+- tracheostomy tube obstruction unrelieved by reasonable suction attempts

-Obstruction can be caused by thick secretions/mucous plugging, foreign body, or airway granuloma tissue.
-Airway granuloma tissue can persist to obstruct a new tracheostomy tube, resulting in the highest degree of medical emergency.
+- Obstruction can be caused by thick secretions/mucous plugging, foreign body, or airway granuloma tissue.

-Obstruction can be caused by thick secretions/mucous plugging, foreign body, or airway granuloma tissue.
-Airway granuloma tissue can persist to obstruct a new tracheostomy tube, resulting in the highest degree of medical emergency.
+- Airway granuloma tissue can persist to obstruct a new tracheostomy tube, resulting in the highest degree of medical emergency.

 Supplies: